EsJiDee/pdf_chatbot/README.md

-# 📄 Chat with PDF using Google Gemini
+# 📄 Chat with PDF

 A Streamlit web application that allows users to upload multiple PDF documents, process them, and ask natural language questions about their content.
-The app uses Google's Gemini 2.0 Flash Lite model for fast, efficient answering and LangChain for document processing.
+The app uses Google's Gemini 2.5 Flash Lite model for fast, efficient answering and LangChain for document processing.

 ## 🌟 Features
 * **Multiple PDF Uploads:** Process several PDF documents simultaneously.